Hansel615/betting-service/README.md

 ##### to launch the stress test script use this command

-node script_stress_test.js --messages 50 --sockets 10 --count 2
+node script_stress_test.js --messages N --sockets M --count L